GlikoPL/GlikoPL.github.ioo/content/en/home.md

 # This is GlikoPL Web Site

-Also known as Kubagliko_PL, Kubagliko333, Glikoproteina
+Also known as Gliko333 or just Gliko

 ## Links